chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 vocabulary use: words that appear across all age groups simultaneously and words that are introduced (and maintained) by young generations.
-Changes that cut across age cohorts follow a vertical pattern: in figure 5, for example, scholars of all age cohorts published significantly fewer dissertations framed as *controversia* within the range of a few years.
+Changes that cut across age cohorts follow a vertical pattern: in figure 5, for example, scholars of all age cohorts began publishing significantly fewer dissertations framed as *controversia* within the range of a few years.
 In contrast, more diagonal patterns, such as the ones in figures 3 and 6, indicate vocabulary use that was specific to particular age